LOT-EK

 concept & vision

-Inspired by the north site, a narrow stretch along the median of the Gold Coast Highway, the artwork is a radical adaptive reuse of seemingly familiar infrastructure - the light poles, cantilever arms, and fixtures to be found all along the highway itself.
+inspired by the north site, a narrow stretch along the median of the Gold Coast Highway, the public artwork is a radical adaptive reuse of seemingly familiar infrastructure - the light poles, cantilever arms, and fixtures to be found all along the highway itself

 design & architecture